 - The H dimension of the bottle is too short in relation to the H of the closure and liner combination.
 A review must be completed to ensure that the inner and outer portions of the closure do not interfere with any portion of the bottle before it makes full contact with the land area.

 - An incorrect S dimension can result in an incorrect number of threads engaged between the bottle and the closure, potentially resulting in an incomplete seal.

 - The I diameter is not sized properly to give the correct amount of land surface required to adequately seal to the closure liner.

 - The thread geometry of the bottle is not designed to work with the thread geometry of the closure.

 - The thread pitch of the closure does not match that of the bottle.

 There are other reasons too.
 Navigating all the different scenarios can be overwhelming.
 And, gaining all the knowledge needed to design product packaging is certainly time-consuming.
-Do you work with a manufacturer who guides you properly?
+Do you work with a manufacturer that provides all of the necessary information?